PoisotLab/ms_networkary_classifiers/README.md

-The accuracy paradox is the basis of a number of problems in statistical education, and lies in the fact that, when the desired class is rare, a model that gets less and less performant will become more and more accurate and useful, simply by (i) underpredicting true positive cases and (ii) over-predicting false negatives.
-In other words, accuracy, defined as the proportion of predictions that are correct, is often useless as a measure of how predictive a model is.
-This is particularly true in ecological networks;
-the desired class (presence of an interaction between two species) is the one we care most about, and by far the least commmon.
+Ecological networks are a backbone for key ecological and evolutionary processes; yet enumerating all of the interactions they contain is a daunting task, as it scales with $S^2$, *i.e.* the squared species richness TODO.
+Recent contributions to the field of ecological network prediction [@Strydom2021RoaPre; @Becker2021OptPre] highlight that although interactions can be predicted by adding ecologically relevant information (in the form of, *e.g.* traits), we do not have robust guidelines as to how the predictive ability of these models should be evaluated, nor about how the models should be trained.
+Here, by relying on simple derivations and a series of simulations, we formulate a number of such guidelines, specifically for the case of binary classifiers derived from thresholded values.
+Specifically, we conduct an investigation of the models in terms of their skill (ability to make the right prediction), bias (trends towards systematically over-predicting one class), class imbalance (the relative number of cases representing interactions), and show how these effects interact.
+We conclude on the fact that models with the best interaction-scale predictive score do not necessarily result in the most accurate representation of the network.

+The prediction of ecological interactions shares conceptual and methodological issues with two fields in biology: species distribution models (SDMs), and genomics.
+SDMs suffers from issues affecting interactions prediction, namely low prevalence (due to sparsity of observations/interactions) and data aggregation (due to bias in sampling some locations/species).
+In previous work,
+@Allouche2006AssAcc suggested that $\kappa$ was a better test of model performance than the True Skill Statistic (TSS; which we refer to as Youden's informedness); these conclusions were later criticized by @Somodi2017PreDep, who emphasized that informedness' is affected both by prevalence and bias.
+Although this work offers recommendations about the comparison of models, it doesn't establishes baselines or good practices for training on imbalanced ecological data, or ways to remedy the imbalance. @Steen2021SpaThi show that, when applying spatial thinning (a process that has no analogue in networks), the best approach to train ML-based SDMs varies according to the balancing of the dataset, and the evaluation measures used.
+This suggests that there is no single "recipe" that is guaranteed to give the best model.
+By contrast to networks, SDMs have the advantage of being able to both thin datasets to remove some of the sampling bias [*e.g.* @Inman2021ComSam], but also to create pseudo-absences to inflate the number of supposed negatives in the dataset [*e.g.* @Iturbide2015FraSpe].

+An immense body of research on machine learning application to life sciences is focused on genomics [which has very specific challenges, see a recent discussion by @Whalen2021NavPit]; this sub-field has generated recommendations that do not necessarily match the current best-practices for SDMs, and therefore hint at the importance of domain-specific guidelines.
+@Chicco2020AdvMat suggest using Matthews correlation coefficient (MCC) over
+$F_1$, as a protection against over-inflation of predicted results;
+@Delgado2019WhyCoh advocate against the use of Cohen's $\kappa$, again in favor of MCC, as the relative nature of $\kappa$ means that a worse classifier can be picked over a better one; similarly, @Boughorbel2017OptCla recommend MCC over other measures of performance for imbalanced data, as it has more desirable statistical properties.
+More recently, @Chicco2021MatCor temper the apparent supremacy of the MCC, by suggesting it should be replaced by Youden's informedness (also known as $J$, bookmaker's accuracy, and the True-Skill Statistic) when the imbalance in the dataset may not be representative of the actual imbalance.

+Species interaction networks are often under-sampled [@Jordano2016SamNet;
+@Jordano2016ChaEco], and this under-sampling is structured taxonomically [@Beauchesne2016ThiOut], structurally [@deAguiar2019RevBia] and spatially [@Poisot2021GloKno; @Wood2015EffSpa].
+As a consequence, networks suffer from data deficiencies both within and between datasets.
+This implies that the comparison of classifiers across space, when undersampling varies locally [see *e.g.* @McLeod2021SamAsy] is non-trivial.
+Furthermore, the baseline value of classifiers performance measures under various conditions of skill, bias, and prevalence, has to be identified to allow researchers to evaluate whether their interaction prediction model is indeed learning.
+Taken together, these considerations highlight three specific issues for ecological networks.
+First, what values of performance measures are indicative of a classifier with no skill?
+This is particularly important as it can evaluate whether low prevalence can lull us into a false sense of predictive accuracy.
+Second, independently of the question of model evaluation, is low prevalence an issue for *training* or *testing*, and can we remedy it?
+Finally, because the low amount of data on interaction makes a lot of imbalance correction methods [see *e.g.*
+@Branco2015SurPre] hard to apply, which indicators can be optimized by sacrificing least amount of positive interaction data?

+It may sound counter-intuitive to care so deeply about how good a classifier with no-skill is, as by definition, is has no skill.
+The necessity of this exercise has its roots in the paradox of accuracy: when the desired class ("two species interact") is rare, a model that gets less ecologically performant by only predicting the opposite class ("these two species do not interact") sees its accuracy increase; because most of the guesses have "these two species do not interact" as a correct answer, a model that never predicts interactions would be right an overwhelming majority of the time; it would also be utterly useless.
 Herein lies the core challenge of predicting species interactions: the extreme imbalance between classes makes the training of predictive models difficult, and their validation even more so as we do not reliably know which negatives are true.
-The connectance (the proportion of realized interactions, usually the number of interactions divided by the number of species pairs) of empirical networks is usually well under 20%, with larger networks having a lower connectance [@MacDonald2020RevLin].
-Recent contributions [@Strydom2021RoaPre;
+The connectance (the proportion of realized interactions, usually the number of interactions divided by the number of species pairs) of empirical networks is usually well under 20%, with larger networks having a lower connectance [@MacDonald2020RevLin], and therefore being increasingly difficult to predict.

-@Becker2021OptPre] highlight that predictive models of interactions can likely be improved by adding information (in the form of, *e.g.* traits), but that we do not have robust guidelines as to how the predictive ability of these models should be evaluated, nor about how the models should be trained.
-Here, by relying on simple derivations and a series of simulations, we formulate a number of such guidelines, specifically for the case of binary classifiers derived from thresholded values.
+# A primer on binary classifier evaluation

-Binary classifiers are usually assessed by measuring properties of their confusion matrix, *i.e.* the contingency table reporting true/false positive/negative hits.
+Binary classifiers, which it to say, machine learning algorithms whose answer is a categorical value, are usually assessed by measuring properties of their confusion matrix, *i.e.* the contingency table reporting true/false positive/negative hits.
 A confusion matrix is laid out as

 $$\begin{pmatrix}
     \text{tp} & \text{fp} \\
     \text{fn} & \text{tn}
-\end{pmatrix} \,,$$
+\end{pmatrix} \,.$$

-wherein $\text{tp}$ is the number of interactions predicted as positive,
+In this matrix, tp is the number of times the model predicts an interaction that exists in the network (true positive), fp is the number of times the model predicts an interaction that does not exist in the network (false positive), fn is the number of times the model fails to predict an interaction that actually exists in the network (false negatives), and tn is the number of times the model correctly predicts that an interaction does not exist (true negatives).
+From these values, we can derive a number of measures of model performance [see
-$\text{tn}$ is the number of non-interactions predicted as negative, $\text{fp}$ is the number of non-interactions predicted as positive, and $\text{fn}$ is the number of interactions predicted as negative.
-Almost all measures based on the confusion matrix express rates of error or success as proportions, and therefore the values of these components matter in a *relative* way.
-At a coarse scale, a classifier is *accurate* when the trace of the matrix divided by the sum of the matrix is close to 1, with other measures focusing on different ways in which the classifer is wrong.
+@Strydom2021RoaPre for a review of their interpretation in the context of networks].
+At a coarse scale, a classifier is *accurate* when the trace of the matrix divided by the sum of the matrix is close to 1, with other measures informing us on how the predictions fail.

 There is an immense diversity of measures to evaluate the performance of classification tasks [@Ferri2009ExpCom].
+Here we will focus on five of them with high relevance for imbalanced learning [@He2013ImbLea].
+The choice of metrics with relevance to class-imbalanced problems is fundamental, because as
+@Japkowicz2013AssMet unambiguously concluded, "relatively robust procedures used for unskewed data can break down miserably when the data is skewed".
-Here we will focus on five of them with high relevance for imbalanced learning [@He2013ImbLea]; three threshold metrics ($\kappa$, informedness, and MMC, the Matthews Correlation Coefficient), and two ranking metrics (the areas under the Receiving Operator Characteristic and the Precision-Recall curves; resp.
-ROC-ACU and PR-AUC).
-The $\kappa$ measure of agreement [@Landis1977MeaObs] establishes the extent to which two observers (here the data and the prediction) agree, and is measured as
+Following @Japkowicz2013AssMet, we focus on two ranking metrics (the areas under the Receiving Operator Characteristic and Precision Recall curves), and three threshold metrics ($\kappa$, informedness, and MCC; we will briefly discuss $F_1$ but show early on that it has undesirable properties).

+ The $\kappa$ measure [@Landis1977MeaObs] establishes the extent to which two observers (the network and the prediction) agree, and is measured as

 $$
 2\frac{tp\times tn - fn\times fp}{(tp+fp)\times (fp+tn)+(tn+fp)\times (tn+fn)} \,.